swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 *   Capacity & Utilization
 *   Integrations and Partnerships

-Sources of Competitors
+Sources for Discovering Competitors
 -----------------------

 *   Voice of customer and prospects.
 The best sources are your sales people and customer success team.
 If a prospect is evaluating your product versus another, the other product is definitely a direct competitor.
-Same goes for when a customer is considering renewal or switching to another product.
+Same goes for when an existing customer is considering renewal of your product or switching to another product.

 The following lists of companies will be approximate estimations for competitors and you will need to use your judgement to decide if they truly are one.